nonomal/cloudflare-error-page/README.md

         "status_text": "Working",
         "status_text_color": "#9bca3e",
     },
-    // Position of the error indicator, can be "browser", "cloudflare", or "host" "error_source": "host",
+    // Position of the error indicator, valid options are 'browser', 'cloudflare', and 'host' "error_source": "host",

     "what_happened": "<p>There is an internal server error on Cloudflare's network.</p>",